 I’ve had these three accounts for years and predominately only post links to social media related accounts.
 For most of 2017, I’ve only posted links to Agorapulse or Social Media Lab blog posts.

-I will need to get average Impressions over at least a week of manual tweeting per account to set a baseline.
+We will need to get average Impressions over at least a week of manual tweeting per account to set a baseline.

-The pain point here?
-Keeping up with posting manually and getting enough data to test.
+The pain point here: Keeping up with posting manually and getting enough data to test.

 For the apps, I’ll schedule 100 tweets per account, with 14 tweets going out per day for 7 days.
 I’ll tweet links only to Social Media Lab blog posts.